nanoframework/Home/docs/maintainers/creating-a-new-repo.md

 7. Create a "source" folder that will hold the code files and VS Solutions and projects.

-8. Create a "**Nuget.**class-lib-name" folder inside source.

-9. Create a "**Nuget.**class-lib-name.DELIVERABLES" folder inside source.

-10. Create a "class-lib-name" folder inside source.
+8. Create a "class-lib-name" folder inside source.

-11. Add the VS solutions for the class library and for the Nuget packages.
+9. Add to the VS Solution the class library project.
 Again it's better to follow an existing one and ask in doubt.
     1. Make sure you are following the naming pattern.
     2. Do not add a `.nuget` solution folder
     3. Make sure you copy the `key.snk` from the initial repo (or from the CorLib repo).
 DO NOT create a new one.

+10. Rename, edit and adjust as required the "nuspec" files to create the NuGet packages.

-12. Open "commit-assemblyinfo-changes.ps"
+11. Open "commit-assemblyinfo-changes.ps"
     1. Rename the class library name occurrences with the new name.
     2. Adjust the RegEx in `$assemblyFiles` to the file name of this new project that can be found in the stubs folder after running the build.
 You have to return here after the

-13. Open "update-dependencies.ps"
+12. Open "update-dependencies.ps"
     1. Rename the class library name occurrences with the new name.
     2. Adjust the `$librariesToUpdate` array with the repo names of the class libraries that depend on this new one.